-- The most amazing part of this book is the dictionary which shows words with their stems.
-In Finnish, the endings are added to the word stem, which can differ greatly from the word itself.
-For example, a river is “joki” in Finnish, but the stem is ”joe-”.
+- PRO: this book is a dictionary that shows words with their stems.
+In Finnish, the endings are added to the word stem, which can differ greatly from the word itself. [example: “river” is “joki” in Finnish, but the stem is ”joe-”.]

-- The book includes essential grammar rules and a phrasebook section with a lot of cultural words only used in Finland.
+- PRO: Includes essential grammar rules and a phrasebook section with a lot of cultural words only used in Finland.

-- The book is compact and the text font is easy to read.
-However, if you use reading glasses, you’ll most likely need them with this book.
+- CON: The book is compact and the text font is small to read.
+If you use reading glasses, you’ll most likely need them with this book.